123212321/Social-Distancing-Boggle/README.md

 Now we can play Boggle even while social distancing.

+I created this game mostly in Google Sheets amd wrote Javascript routines to mix up the dice and time the game.
+This repository contains the javascript, and here I explain how to recreate the Game Board using Google Sheets.
+I do not know how to share the the soreadsheet here.
+Using Google Sheets is the key to this game because if you share the URL of the spreadsheet, everyone will see the same game.

 Basic Directions:

 This script is meant to be a bound code to Google Sheets.
 First you need to create the Boggle board in Google Sheets.
 Then copy the